sjfox/arundo/README.md

 # Arundo R code for project

 If you clone this repository onto your computer, it will create a folder with all of the code.
-I haven't added the data to the code, because they are large files (and may be proprietary).
-Therefore, to get the code to run, you will need to set up the folder as such:
+I haveonly added the folders, but not the data.
+Ensure your folder is set up as such:

 ```